brandonfoushee/cse251/week13/assignment/prove.md

 ## Submission

-When finished, upload your assignment.py Python and signature files to Canvas (no zip files).
+When finished, upload your functions.py Python, and assignment.log, and signature files to Canvas (no zip files).